dmmlynarczyk/learn/azure/notes/05_monitor-and-maintain-azure-resources.md

 **When performing a failover you should**:
 1. **Verify the VM settings**: check if the VM is healthy and protected.
 2. **Run a failover**: in the failover tab, you are required to choose a recovery point.
-3. **Reprotect the VM**: after failover, you re-protect the VM in the secondary region so that it replicates back to the primary region.
+3. **Re=protect the VM**: after failover, you re-protect the VM in the secondary region so that it replicates back to the primary region.